 In this tutorial we’ve tested the CameraWebServer example to test the camera functionalities.
 Now, the idea is to modify the example or write a completely new code to build other projects.
 For example, take photos and save them to the microSD card when motion is detected, integrate video streaming in your home automation platform (like Node-RED or Home Assistant), and much more.

 We hope you’ve find this tutorial useful.
 If you don’t have an ESP32-CAM yet, you can grab it here.

-If you like this project, you may also like other projects about cameras:
+If you like this project, you may also like other projects with the ESP32-CAM: